Profit maximization: Marginal product of labor, marginal revenue product of labor, and profit maximization

-Sub-optimal Profit maximization
+Criticism

-Oftentimes, businesses will attempt to maximize their profits even though their optimization strategy typically leads to a sub-optimal quantity of goods produced for the consumers.
-When deciding a given quantity to produce, a firm will often try to maximize its own producer surplus, at the expense of decreasing the overall social surplus.
-As a result of this decrease in social surplus, consumer surplus is also minimized, as compared to if the firm did not elect to maximize their own producer surplus.
+The maximization of producer surplus can in some cases reduce consumer surplus.
+Some forms of producer profit maximization are considered anti-competitive practices and are regulated by competition law.
+Maximization of short-term producer profit can reduce long-term producer profit, which can be exploited by predatory pricing such as dumping.

 Government Regulation

-Market quotas reflect the power of a firm in the market, a firm dominating a market is very common, and too much power often becomes the motive for non-Hong behavior. predatory pricing, tying, price gouging and other behaviors are reflecting the crisis of excessive power of monopolists in the market.
+Market quotas reflect the power of a firm in the market, a firm dominating a market is very common, and too much power often becomes the motive for non-Hong behavior.
+Predatory pricing, tying, price gouging and other behaviors are reflecting the crisis of excessive power of monopolists in the market.
 In an attempt to prevent businesses from abusing their power to maximize their own profits, governments often intervene to stop them in their tracks.
 A major example of this is through anti-trust regulation which effectively outlaws most industry monopolies.
 Through this regulation, consumers enjoy a better relationship with the companies that serve them, even though the company itself may suffer, financially speaking.